crsl4/phylogenetics-class/lecture-notes/lecture6.md

 ---
 class: left, top

+### Project checklist: heavy HW on your data starting now

+- Until now:
+  - Created your project github repo
+  - Added the link to the `class-repos.md` via pull request
+  - Added me as collaborator on your github repo (slack msg)
+  - Data chosen and added 1 slide about it to the [shared google slides](https://docs.google.com/presentation/d/1UW6P5wVKcDLwVLoshnJ2ilTbrsUEPFoH1MTXppQcpAc/edit#slide=id.g10fe071e574_0_0)
+      - Don't wait on your data: you can use public data because you will be creating scripts to use later on the "real" data
+  - Added a description about your data in your `notebook-log.md` (or similar reproducible script) in your github repo and pushed
+  - QC on your data: not perfect/complete, but at least a plan pushed to your github repo
+- Next item:
+  - Alignment work pushed to your github repo by March 2nd, 2022

+### Expectations as we move forward to heavy HW on your data
+- You will be working on your data alone:
+  - Troubleshooting with different data formats
+  - Troubleshooting with software installation for your operating system
+- Actively ask questions!
+  - Slack
+  - Office hours

+---
+class: left, top

 # In-class discussion

 **Objective:** Understand the main algorithms, assumptions and limitations of three widely used MSA software.

 **Instructions:**

-1. Separate group discussions (20 minutes): Students will discuss with their respective groups and prepare a 10-minute presentation for the whole class.
+1. Separate group discussions (15 minutes): Students will discuss with their respective groups and prepare a 10-minute presentation for the whole class.
 Use these google slides:
   - [ClustalW](https://docs.google.com/presentation/d/1vtegUr8V5Q3Cf-L9Q_RQKyeml1AVPejaHnNhIi5cNOA/edit?usp=sharing)
   - [MUSCLE](https://docs.google.com/presentation/d/1u9JyRZ-xwta4iCY0Dk4ZiyYzjOU02xMHqoON7HYP4Lg/edit?usp=sharing)
   - [T-Coffee](https://docs.google.com/presentation/d/1tFc-VL_lH3FEBXHdR8RQ7OB5imfiWIx-oyBWPS4Aaf0/edit?usp=sharing)